decatorevista/storytelling/about.md

 ### Tell me more about the breakout sessions

 For more on the breakout sessions visit [the schedule page]({{ site.base_url }}schedule.html).
-You can attend one workshop.
-When you register, you can pick your first and second choice.
-Although seasts in all of them are limited, we will try to distribute participants according to their wishes.
+Each speaker will host an in-depth breakout session.
+Select your first choice and a back-up.
+As seats for the breakout sessions are limited, they will be distributed according to the purchasing order.
 We will notify you in advance about the session you’ll be attending.

 ### What is narrative journalism?